onqtam/headjack/docs/why/100_1k_10k_words.md

     synthesizing and integrating what's most important from them “Family”/“The family”
 The Universal Moral Compass
+Becoming Nature, Conscious Evolution
+    superseding? subsuming? taming?
-Incentives from first principles
+    intentional/purposeful/directed reign over evolution Incentives from first principles
 This Book Can be Read in 2-3 Weeks
     > "There are decades where nothing happens; and there are weeks where decades happen." - [Vladimir Lenin](https://www.goodreads.com/quotes/342783-there-are-decades-where-nothing-happens-and-there-are-weeks)
 In the depths of self-organization
 The Recognition Economy
+Society 2.0
+    1.0 was institutions and laws (the iron & invisible hands), 2.0 is weights - taken from Karpathy and his software 1.0 (code) & 2.0 (weights) - link to his medium post
+Value coding society
+    we prompt our values and the system spits out a society according to them - again taken from Karpathy and his vibe coding Inverting intelligence erosion for collectives Subjective/Democratic Objectivity two birds with one stone
+    explaining what we are as individuals (collectives of cells) and what we are as society (collective of people) with the same isomorphic theories individualism & society are 2 sides of the same coin - you don't have one without the other - Yin and Yang Isomorphism in Metasystem Transitions & across the hierarchical levels of self-organization Substrate & Scale Invariance
-Collectivito, ergo sum, or [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy) - `"I am because we are"`
+    in learning, problem solving and organization Collectivito, ergo sum, or [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy) - `"I am because we are"`
     > "Individualism is a formidable lie." - [Rene Girard](https://en.wikiquote.org/wiki/Ren%C3%A9_Girard#:~:text=Individualism%20is%20a%20formidable%20lie.)
     > "What You *~~Do~~* **Are** Is *~~Who You Are~~* **What We Are**." - [Ben Horowitz](https://www.goodreads.com/book/show/44063692-what-you-do-is-who-you-are), probably